xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-14-wrench-keratin-and-chromatin-at-moshparty-storm-drain.md

 ![yabby](/images/yabby.JPG)

 For a few hours, the show was paused as the generator refused to start, and the organisers kept troubleshooting with commendable patience.
 The rest of us socialised in the half-dark, lit by a few torches and a small overhead drain opening.
-A couple of times, I went outside to remember what being in the light felt like, and my eyes would try their best to adjust to the overwhelming brightness of the world outside.
-On one of these breaks outside, I made the mistake of getting way too high, which would come back to haunt me when the bands were playing (and on the way home).
+A couple of times, I left the dark chamber to remember what being in the light felt like, and my eyes would try their best to adjust to the overwhelming brightness of the world outside.
+On one of these breaks, I made the mistake of getting way too high, which would come back to haunt me when the bands were playing (and on the way home).
 <br><br>
 Back inside, acoustic drum and vocal covers of 'Weekend at the Fire Academy', 'flood', and 'Shed' gave the audience something to listen to, or join in with, while we waited.